 Here’s my final recipe.
-I’ve made this dessert with pears and peaches, with and without the frozen yogurt, mint garnish or not, (Check out the Spicy Tuesday recipe here if you are interested in what mint does for the dish).
-But the rooibos and ginger always shine together to create a great ending to a good meal.
+I’ve made this dessert with pears and peaches, with and without the frozen yogurt, mint garnish or not, But the rooibos, molasses and ginger always shine together to create a great ending to a good meal.

 - ½ Cup Molasses